-^{61.} The majority of approved schools have a tenure level of about 50%, and a fourth are at about 75%.
+51. The majority of approved schools have a tenure level of about 50%, and a fourth are at about 75%.
 The median percentage of faculty tenured increased 2.2% between the 1979-80 and 1980-81 academic years.
-Memorandum QS8081-24 (March 23, 1981) from the Consultant on Legal Education to the deans of approved schools.

-law teachers in clinical programs has forced the Association, and may force law faculties, to re-examine the rationale for tenure.
-Tenure, by the common argument, is maintained in higher education in order to assure academic freedom: because it is important to preserve a teacherscholar's ability to pursue and proclaim the truth, and because it is virtually impossible to prove whether a teacher who has been fired was fired because of what he thought, wrote, or said, as opposed to the competence of his thinking, writing, and saying, a teacher who is to remain in the profession indefinitely must become virtually unfireable.
+Memoradum QS8081-24 (March 23, 1981) from the Consultant on Legal Education to the deans of approved schools. maintained in higher education in order to assure academic freedom: because it is important to preserve a teacher-scholar's ability to pursue and proclaim the truth, and because it is virtually impossible to prove whether a teacher who has been fired was fired because of what he thought, wrote, or said, as opposed to the competence of his thinking, writing, and saving, a teacher who is to remain in the profession indefinitely must become virtually unfireable.
 It may be that someone seriously disputes this rationale, but almost no one in higher education discounts it-and many of us, alas, find reasons to support it in our experience and observation.
-But if that is the reason for tenure, it seems indefensible to deny access to tenure to teachers who are training law students to represent those accused of offending the establishment.
+But if that is the reason for tenure, it seems indefensible to deny access to tenure to teachers who are training law students to represent those who offend the establishment.
 (Most clinical programs work heavily with mental patients, prisoners, persons accused of crime, racial minorities, and the poor.)
 The issue seems to be whether tenure is important at all, to anyone; if it is, it is more important for clinical teachers than it is for classroom teachers.
-That-in result, if not in concept-is the position of the Association.62
+That-in result, if not in concept-is the position of the Association.52